Kutjera

 Part of the tomato family (which includes potatoes and capsicums), there are over 100 species of Solanums (Wild Tomatoes) in Australia.
 However, only six are known to be edible, and Kutjera – Desert Raisins – are the most well known and certainly the most consumed species of the “bush tomatoes”.

-In the red, sandy desert, the plants grow quickly after summer rains, mainly from dormant root stock which can last for many years between favourable seasons.
+The plants grow quickly after summer rains, mainly from dormant root stock which can last for many years between favourable seasons.
 The plant also responds and grows rapidly after soil disturbance (along roadsides) or after bushfires.

 Traditionally the dried fruits are collected from the small bushes in late Autumn and early Winter.
 In the wild they fruit for only two months.
 These days they are grown commercially by Aboriginal communities in the deserts of central Australia.
 Using irrigation, they have extended the fruiting season to eight months